NoaTheGenii/se_project_spots/README.md

 **Intro**

 For this project, I had to create a file structure to match the website, "Spots," from Figma.
 It has html and css as the coding languages.
 And within the files, I have used flexbox, grid, and BEM file structure to create a cohesive and coherent code that behaves responsively on all screen sizes.
+All the buttons have functionality, though changes are not retained when the page is refreshed, as the page is not officially launched.

 **Figma**